Roof Rats◀ Back To Pest Guide

 Though not exactly helpful unless you have one to compare the size with but roof rats are slightly smaller than Norway rats.
-They're also great climber, poor swimmers, and because of their climbing skills are generally found in trees and higher levels of buildings and attics.
+They're also a great climber, poor swimmer, and because of their climbing skills are generally found in trees and higher levels of buildings and attics.

 Are roof rats dangerous?

 Roof rats like most rodents are shy and elusive, but they still are considered to be dangerous.
 Roof rats, like other types of rodents in New York, can carry and spread Salmonellosis and dysentery as well as other serious diseases.

 Why do I have a roof rat problem?

 Roof rats may enter structures in order to find food, water and shelter.
 As we already mentioned, they are great climbers and may climb trees and bushes to access the roof and other openings on the exterior.